cloudrack-dot-ca/app/README.md

 - No credit card data stored on platform
 - Secure WebHook validation

-## 🤝 Contributing to CloudRack
+## 🤝 Contributing to SkyVPS360

-We welcome contributions to improve CloudRack!
+We welcome contributions to improve SkyVPS360!
 To contribute:

 1. Fork the repository
 2. Create a feature branch